Thomas John I'Anson Bromwich: Work

 Bromwich worked in both algebra and analysis.
-G. H. Hardy called him "The best pure mathematician among the applied mathematicians at Cambridge, and the best applied mathematician among the pure mathematicians".
+G. H. Hardy praised him for his versatility, excelling in both pure and applied mathematics.

-Today, Bromwich is perhaps best known for justifying Oliver Heaviside's operator calculus.
+Today, Bromwich is perhaps best known for justifying Oliver Heaviside's operator calculus, paving the way for the rigorous development of the theory behind the Laplace transform, a valuable mathematical tool for physics and engineering.
+He showed how to calculate the inverse Laplace transform by means of contour integration.

-Part of this involved using a contour integral to do an inverse Laplace transform.
-This particular contour integral is now often called the Bromwich integral, although it is also called by other names.

-Other topics Bromwich investigated include solutions of the Maxwell's equations, and the scattering of electromagnetic plane waves by spheres.
+Other topics Bromwich investigated include solutions of Maxwell's equations, and the scattering of electromagnetic plane waves by spheres.
+(See Mie scattering.)
 He also investigated, and wrote a book on, the theory of quadratic forms.

-In 1906 he derived Bromwich inequality in the field of matrices which gives narrower bounds to characteristic roots than those given by Bendixson's inequality.
+In 1906 he derived the Bromwich inequality in the field of matrices which gives narrower bounds to characteristic roots than those given by Bendixson's inequality.

-In 1908 he wrote An introduction to the theory of infinite series.
+In 1908 he published An Introduction to the Theory of Infinite Series.
+In this book, Bromwich presented a combination of old and new topics, including divergent series.
+Some recent results obtained by Bromwich himself and others were included in an appendix.
+He employed Richard Dedekind's approach to defining irrational numbers (the Dedekind cuts).
 A second edition appeared in 1926.
 G. H. Hardy praised the book highly, while criticizing the way in which it was laid out.
-The book is still in print.
+The book is still available for purchase.